Relaxed Conditions for Parameterized Linear Matrix Inequality in the Form of Double Sum: Abstract

 \section{Abstract}

-This letter studies less conservative conditions for a parameterized linear matrix inequality (PLMI) in the form of double convex sum.
-Without any slack variables, sufficient linear matrix inequalities (LMIs) for the PLMI are derived by using the proposed sum relaxation based on Young's inequality.
-It is proved that the derived LMIs are not conservative than those of \cite{Tuan2001}.
-An example is given to show the reduced conservatism of the derived LMIs.
+The aim of this study is to investigate less conservative conditions for a parameterized linear matrix inequality (PLMI) expressed in the form of a double convex sum.
+This type of PLMI frequently appears in T-S fuzzy control system analysis and design problems.
+In this letter, we derive new, less conservative linear matrix inequalities (LMIs) for the PLMI by employing the proposed sum relaxation method based on Young's inequality.
+The derived LMIs are proven to be less conservative than the existing conditions related to this topic in the literature.
+The proposed technique is applicable to various stability analysis and control design problems for T-S fuzzy systems, which are formulated as solving the PLMIs in the form of a double convex sum.
+Furthermore, examples is provided to illustrate the reduced conservatism of the derived LMIs.